makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

+## Questions:

+- Is it ok to store the current_user in Maker.current_user, or should I be using sessions like session[:maker_id]?

 ## Setup

 All you need to do is create a database 'chitter' (and 'chitter_test' if you want to run the tests), and put your psql (postgres) username in the provided place in lib/ORM.rb.
 DataMapper will take care of the rest (creating tables etc).